D. Woods: Career

 Before joining Danity Kane, Woods toured with several major recording artists such as Bow Wow, Lloyd, Avant, Snoop Dogg and Letoya Luckett as a background dancer, performed in theater festivals such as the National Black Theater Festival and Windybrow Festival in Johannesburg, South Africa off-Broadway theater productions, and interned with Spike Lee's 40 Acres and a Mule Production Company.
 She was hand-picked by director Chris Robinson to appear in the video "Change Clothes" by Jay-Z, where she was one of the models.
 D. Woods auditioned in 2005 on the second season of the MTV reality television program Making the Band 3 by Sean "Diddy" Combs.
 Danity Kane's first album debuted August 22, 2006, at No. 1.
 Danity Kane, along with the Pussycat Dolls, toured as the opening act for Christina Aguilera.

 In December 2006, Woods was the lead girl in Lloyd's video "You".
 In 2007, she made an appearance in Gorilla Zoe's album Welcome to the Zoo, on the track "You Don't Know Me".
-She was also featured in the film Stomp the Yard that same year.
+That same year, she was also featured in the film Stomp the Yard.
 Her writing credits include multiple tracks on the platinum-selling Danity Kane album Welcome to the Dollhouse.

-On October 14, 2008, Combs declared Woods no longer a member of Danity Kane, as well as bandmate and then-best friend Aubrey O'Day, following a heated discussion with Combs.
+On September 12, 2008, Combs declared Woods no longer a member of Danity Kane, as well as bandmate and then-best friend Aubrey O'Day, following a heated discussion with Combs.
 MTV News gauged fan reactions to the dismissals of Woods and O'Day.
 Fans left impassioned, long and detailed comments on the MTV News site about their discontent at the group's breakup.
 They cited what they felt was a lack of individuality and excitement left within the group.
 New members were expected to be chosen for Danity Kane as "replacements" for Woods and O'Day, but the group broke up completely early 2009 when it was reported Woods and O'Day, along with group member Shannon Bex, declined the offer to return to the series and the group.
 O'Day stated that she was unsure if Woods was asked back, but that she herself was not asked to return.
 Although Woods was fired in 2008, she was "officially" released from her Bad Boy Records contract by Combs February 26, 2009 before the final episode of Making the Band the following April.
 Despite this, in the April 23, 2009, finale of the series, Combs stated that all five original members would be returning if he ever decided to reunite the group.
 Woods said she was going to release a full-length album later in the year, in addition to a single that will be released early summer 2009.